teaql/teaql-quick-start/quick-start/.ipynb_checkpoints/function-patten-checkpoint.md

     This is Alice's original age.
     ![](images/FP-16.png)

-    This is his age after the change
+    This is his age after the change.
     ![](images/FP-18.png)